scottrfrancis/aws-connected-mobility-solution-missing-manual/create_vehicle.md

     * look for "CognitoIdentity....idToken" and copy the Value -- be sure to "Select All" and Copy, otherwise, intermediate word breaks may copy only part of the token.

 _Tokens are generally only good for 60 minutes, if you receive an authorization error in calls, refresh this token._

+## Method 1 [Recommended]

+3. Open Postman and import the [CMS-Demo.postman_collection.json](#)

+4. From the 'Environment' Icon (eyeball) **Edit** the 'CMS-Demo-xxx' environment and set the current values as collected in previous steps for
+    * assetlibrary
+    * facade_endpoint
+    * certificateId
+    * cognito_id_token

+5. Additionally set environment values of your choice fo
+    * devicemakername (can be anything)
+    * externalId (must be unique like a serial number or guid or append the account number for uniqueness)
+    * thingname (unique for account, this is how your device will publish data)
+    * username (unique for account)
+    * firstName, lastName (for the user)

+## Method 2 -- will requires some modification

 2. Create a supplier in the **Asset Library API**:
     1. `curl -X POST -H "Accept: application/vnd.aws-cdf-v1.0+json" -H "Content-Type: application/vnd.aws-cdf-v1.0+json" https://{asset_library_endpoint}/Prod/groups -d @newsupplier.json`